Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

     }
   }
   ```
-- Or finally with the builtin lsp protocol
+- Or finally with the builtin lsp protocol:

   ```lua
   vim.lsp.config['tinymist'] = {